 "We only provide one type of speech-to-text service for our students who are deaf and hard-of-hearing."

-The problem is not which speech-to-text platform you’ve chosen (e.g. CART, TypeWell, or C-Print®); the problem is that you’ve made the choice at all.
+The problem is not which speech-to-text platform you choose (e.g. CART, TypeWell, or C-Print); the problem is when you make the choice for someone else, without their input.

-There are flawed assumptions with this one-size-fits-all approach to text-based communication access:
+Here are some of the flawed assumptions behind this one-size-fits-all approach to text-based communication access:

 - What works well for one deaf or hard-of-hearing person will work well for all deaf and hard-of-hearing students.

 - Every student who receives speech-to-text services utilizes the transcripts in the same way.

 - A student’s communication needs are always the same, from one class to the next, and from one year to the next.

 "We only use __[fill in the blank]__" also demonstrates a lack of appreciation for the differences between systems like CART and TypeWell, and the valuable features that make each system unique.
 More flawed assumptions: